renzivan/ansible-script/README.md

  - it replaces the existing inventory
  - can only configure 1 host

-## Setup Basic Wordpress Website with Nginx, MySQL, and PHP
+## PLAYBOOK 1: Setup Basic Wordpress Website with Nginx, MySQL, and PHP
  `$ ansible-playbook playbooks/setup_wordpress.yml`
 #### Notes:
  - default mysql username: **root**